Stop Merchants Adjustment Service Phone Harassment!

 There are also legal means available to consumers to enforce their rights and seek remedies if their rights have been violated.

-Merchants Adjustment Service Collection Call Numbers
+Merchants Adjustment Service Phone Numbers

 (800) 239-6043 & (251) 476-6666

 If the answer is yes, then you are receiving calls from a known Merchants Adjustment Service number.
 You may be a victim of Merchants Adjustment Service phone harassment.
 The list above is not all the numbers that Merchants Adjustment Service uses.
-The calls can be from a different number and it still be Merchants Adjustment Service calling you.
+The calls can be from different phone numbers and it still be Merchants Adjustment Service calling you.

 Contact our office right away so we can start the process to stop them from calling you illegally.
 Above all, no one should live with harassment!
 Take a moment to fill out the consultation form on this page to get help stopping harassment.

 How Merchants Adjustment Service Affects Your Credit Report